lunarc/lunarc_docs/docs/batch_system.md

 	#SBATCH -A lu2016-x-xx

 for an LU project.
 Replace the **snic2016-x-xxx** or **lu2016-x-xx** with the string naming your project.
-The correct name can be obtained by using the **projinfo** or **projinfo -p** lu command, respectively.
+The correct name can be obtained by using the **projinfo** or **projinfo -p lu** command, respectively.
 The information is also available in the SUPR system, but notice the difference in the formatting of the names.

-When using an LU-project on also needs to specify the
+For LU-projects the partition also needs to be specified in the batch script:
-partition:

 	#SBATCH -p lu

-in the batch script.
 In addition, those who access private nodes (financed by a research project) through an LU project, the corresponding reservation has to be stated:

     #SBATCH --reservation=lu2016-x-xx